Culinary & Taste

 To make your own smoked salt at home, you’ll need a few basic tools and materials.
 Here’s a list of what you need to get started:

-• Wood chips or chunks (choose a wood that has a flavor you like, or follow this wood flavor guide I wrote)
+• Wood chips or chunks (choose a wood that has a flavor you like, or follow this wood flavor guide Types Of Wood Used To Smoke Salt And Their Flavor Profiles)

 • A container with a tight-fitting lid, such as a mason jar or food-grade plastic container

-1. Spread a thin layer of salt onto the metal tray or pie tin.
+3. Spread a thin layer of salt onto the metal tray or pie tin – about 1/4 inch deep is optimal.

-6. Once the salt is finished smoking, remove it from the tray and let it cool.
+7. Once the salt is finished smoking, remove it from the grill and let it cool completely.

 Tips And Tricks